node-engine/ne-data/readme.md

 A tool to request data from api's for pages using the Node Engine methodology

+To get the most out of ne-data use it with ne-server, ne-render and ne-mongo-rest.

+For a smaple of a complete app see ne-sample.

 ## Get meta for handler

 ```js